TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 # Energy

-Home Assistant also includes a built in dashboard for tracking energy use.
+Home Assistant also includes a built-in dashboard for tracking energy use.
 You configure which entities it should use to determine consumption and costs.

 The Octopus Energy integration I'm using has [detailed documentation](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy/blob/develop/_docs/setup/energy_dashboard.md) for how to set up Electricity and Gas consumption.